FranciscoAliaga/basic-p2p-matchmaking-server/README.md

     * if succesful, returns `REQUEST UPDATED` message.
     * if `<n>` is 0, removes the client from the ip list.
 Returns `REQUEST DELETED` message.
     * for negative `<n>`, returns a `400: bad_request` error message.
-* `URL:8080/join`: GET, fetches the ip adress of a hosting player that has more than one slot available.
+* `URL:8080/join`: GET, fetches the ip adress of a random hosting player that has more than one slot available.
     * returns `NO HOST AVAILABLE` if the list of hosting players is empty.

 Also, automatically removes timed out requests.